flutter/devtools/tool/README.md

 Release notes should contain details about the user-facing changes included in the release.
 These notes are shown directly in DevTools when a user opens a new version of DevTools.

-1. Request the team to verify their changes are documented in [release-notes-next.md][1].
+1. Request the team to verify their important user facing changes are documented in [release-notes-next.md][1].

 2. See the release notes